Skip to content

 Original Meta Field Extracted Field Name Description

-http.url http_url Full HTTP request URL
+http.url http_url Full HTTP request path

 http.hostname http_hostname Hostname